maldoinc/wireup/docs/pages/integrations/fastapi.md

 !!! tip
     As FastAPI does not have a fixed configuration mechanism, you need to expose configuration to the container.
-See [configuration docs](../configuration.md).
+See [configuration docs](../configuration.md) for more details.

 ## Examples